 Unless you live in Southeast Queensland, there’s a good chance you’ve never heard of North Stradbroke Island.
 Although it barely rates a mention in most travel guidebooks, North Stradbroke Island—”Straddie” to the locals—has an awful lot going for it.

 In a part of the world blessed with some of the world’s most stunning beaches, Queensland’s are among the best.
 And this is an island of sand—the second-largest sand island in the world, as it happens, only beaten by Fraser Island, which is a bit to the north and harder to get to.

 North Stradbroke Island, near Brisbane, separates southern Moreton Bay from the Pacific Ocean.
 At one point, it was joined to what is now known as South Stradbroke Island, but a storm in 1896 blew a channel between the two sand islands.

 For the most part, Stradbroke remains a fairly anonymous and low-key holiday destination with some spectacular beaches, but there’s one thing above all others that puts it on the global news from time to time: sharks.
-Every now and then, it makes global news for that oh-so-Australian news story the latest shark incident like this amazing shot of a huge bite taken out of another great white.
+Every now and then, it makes global news for that oh-so-Australian news story the latest shark incident like this amazing shot of a huge bite taken out of another great white or these swarming sharks.

 Photos of Stradbroke Island

 Stradbroke is an easy day trip from Queensland’s capital city, Brisbane.

 There’s no airport or bridge.
 The only way there is by boat (or a very long swim.)